mikeschinkel/go-testdata-defaulter/README.md

 }
 ```

-To use this package you simply create a new instance and then run `ApplyDefaults`:
+To use this package you simply create a new defaulter instance and then run `ApplyDefaults`:

 ```go
 defaulter := testdatadefaulter.New()